What is ITDR?

 Identity Threat Detection and Response (ITDR) is a cybersecurity subcategory dedicated to identifying, detecting, and addressing identity-based security threats.
 Unlike posture management and risk management tools, which often focus on preemptively identifying misconfigurations, ITDR assumes a breach may already be underway.
+ITDR is essential for protecting digital identities across modern SaaS platforms.

 Understanding ITDR in SaaS Security